 If the burner heating element has wires connected to it, remove them now by removing any screws that attaches the burner to the cooktop, removing the clips that attach the insulators to the terminals and gently unscrewing the wires from the terminals.

-Inspect the burner element for any damage.
-This can include warping, bubbling or damage to the insulation sheath.
+Inspect the burner element for any damage, which can include warping, bubbling or damage to the insulation sheath.
 Also, check the terminal ends for any rust, dirt or corrosion.
 If you find some, clean the terminal ends with a fine sandpaper or a piece of steel wool.

-If the reading is zero ohms or the tester does not register a reading at all, then the burner element is bad.
+If the reading is 0 ohms or the tester does not register a reading at all, then the burner element is bad.
 If the burner is good, you will get a reading on your tester generally between 20 and 120 ohms, depending on the make and model of the stove.

-Set your multimeter to read continuity.
+Set your multimeter to display results in continuity.
 Touch one probe to the surface of the burner element and the other probe to one of the terminals.
 Then, touch the probe to the other terminal (keeping the one touching the surface in place).
 If your tester detects continuity either time, then the burner element is grounded to itself, which causes it to short out.
 It will have to be replaced.

 Step 7: Replacing Burner Element